 We saved Old Faithful and all geyser activity for the second half of the trip since we were staying at the Old Faithful Inn and stuck to the canyon itself and the Lamar Valley during our stay in Canyon.

 You’re around the corner from the hike to Artist’s Point.
 We enjoyed doing the hike past the overlook at Artist’s Point, but actually liked the views from the North Rim Drive overlooks more than Artist’s Point itself.
 Make sure you don’t skip Brink of the Upper Falls and Brink of the Lower Falls.
-Both are short trails (the lower falls is a bit more difficult since it’s straight down and then back up) with out-of-this-world vantage points on two humongous waterfalls.
+Both are short trails (the lower falls is a bit more difficult since it’s straight down and then back up, but the view is worth it so just take a lot of breaks) with out-of-this-world vantage points on two humongous waterfalls.